Link Building: The Operations Guide for SEO Teams and Agencies

 Confuse the disciplines and the calendar slips.
 We see in-house teams pour six months into on-page polish, then notice rankings have not moved, then realise the page has four referring domains while the top three competitors have 280.
 That gap is a link gap.
 Polish does not close it.

 Backlinks remain a top-3 ranking factor in 2026.
-A Backlinko analysis of 11.8 million Google search results found pages in the top 10 have on average 3.8x more backlinks than lower-ranked pages.
+Large-scale SERP studies consistently find top-10 pages carry far more referring domains than the results below them.
 Google's crawl-and-index economy still runs on a graph of citations between web pages.
 AI Overviews and SGE features quote pages that already rank, and pages that already rank still need links to get there.

 Anyone who claims AI killed link building is reading the wrong tea leaves.